 VSAC Federal Loans - Phone: 888-932-5626 - Website: www.VSACFederalLoans.org

 One-to-two weeks after the first disbursement, parents/students will receive a mailing notifying them of their selected loan servicer.

 Fees are deducted from the loan funds and are included in the amount a parent will pay back.
-The U.S. Department of Education charges a loan fee of 4.204 percent of the principal amount of each Direct PLUS Loan.
+The U.S. Department of Education charges a loan fee of 4.292 percent of the principal amount of each Direct PLUS Loan for loans 1st disbursed on or after October 1, 2014.
 This fee is deducted proportionately from each disbursement of your loan.